Table of Contents

 Exposure to early daycare and unpasteurized milk has been linked to a lower risk of developing atopic dermatitis.
 The most likely explanation for this finding stems from our understanding of the pathophysiology of atopic dermatitis.
 Children exposed to early daycare and unpasteurized milk are usually exposed to a higher number of nonpathogenic microbes and other allergens.
 Exposure to other allergens most likely makes the child develop an immunologic tolerance which makes it less likely for the child to develop atopic asthma or atopic dermatitis.
 This is known as the hygiene theory of pathogenesis that postulates that early exposure to immunologic toxins leads to maturity of the immune system and thus rarely develops autoimmune reactions.

 Because many conditions can present with pruritus in children, the American Academy of Allergy, Asthma, and Immunology has put diagnostic criteria for the diagnosis of atopic eczema in children.
 For the diagnosis of atopic dermatitis with eczema to be made in a child, he or she must have at least three major criteria and at least three minor criteria.

-The major criteria for the diagnosis of atopic dermatitis in children include the presence of pruritus, the presence of skin lesions that are localized to the flexural surfaces and show lichenification with possible involvement of the extensor surfaces and the face, the condition to be chronic and relapsing, and finally family or personal history of atopy.
-Atopy was defined as asthma, allergic rhinoconjunctivitis, or atopic dermatitis.
+- The presence of skin lesions that are localized to the flexural surfaces and show lichenification with possible involvement of the extensor surfaces and the face,

 Diagnostic Workup for Pediatric Atopic Eczema